Beta-blockers are a type of medication commonly used to treat high blood pressure, irregular heartbeat, and other conditions.

 - Heart failure and chest pain.
 Beta-blockers are prescribed for heart failure because they reduce the hormones that cause heart failure symptoms.

 - Irregular heartbeat (arrhythmia).
-Although beta-blockers aren’t the first-choice medication, they can help to slow the heart down during an arrhythmia.
+Although beta-blockers aren’t the first-choice medication, they can help slow the heart down during an arrhythmia.

 - Hyperthyroidism.
 Beta-blockers may be prescribed to slow down the heart rate caused by an overactive thyroid gland (hyperthyroidism).